jhucompilers/fall2022/assign/assign05.md

 transformations to improve the quality of the idioms used in the generated low-level code.

+*Update 12/4*: A few additional peephole instruction selection optimizations have been enabled in code generation examples.
+Also, `lowlevel_defuse.cpp` was updated so that the destination operand in `leaq` and `popq` instructions is not erroneously treated as a use.

 ## Overview

 In this assignment, you will implement optimizations to improve the target code quality